 Nearest Surface Point¶

 This will select the nearest point over the surface of the shrunk target.
-It adds the extra option Above surface, which always keep the computed vertices above their „floor faces“.
-This is only meaningful when Offset is not null.

 This will project vertices along a chosen axis until they touch the shrink target.
 Vertices that never touch the shrink target are left in their original position.